minhducnt/Technical_Interview_Assignment/README.md

 - **User List**: Users can view a list of StackOverflow users.
 - **Bookmark/de-bookmark** Users can bookmark their favorite users.
-- **State Management**: GetX is used for efficient state management throughout the application.
+- **State Management**: GetX is used for efficient and fast state management throughout the application.
 - **Local Database**: Hive is used for storing bookmarked users.
-- **Internationalization**: Intl is used for internationalization in the application.
+- **Internationalization**: Intl, Flutter Localization is used for internationalization in the application.
 - **Network**: Retrofit is used for network calls in the application.

-## Technologies Used
+## Tech Stack

 - Flutter
 - GetX (State Management)